Search a title or topic

 continue reading

 Welcome to "Avoiding My Anxiously Attached Boyfriend"!
 (AMAABF).
-A hilariously chaotic podcast that delves into the highs and lows of being an anxiously attached boyfriend of an avoidant attached partner.
+A podcast that delves race, relationships and the LGBTQ+ community.
 Join the first visual and audio LGBTQ+ podcast hosted by a mixed heritage couple!
 Get to know Faris (anxiously attached), who's always seeking reassurance, and Josh (Avoidant attached), who self-sabotaged every relationship, until this one!
 No matter how hard he tried.
-This podcast came to ...
+This podcast came to fruition from long night chats in the garden with a cuppa, solving all o ...

 continue reading